Q. How can I contest or pay a parking ticket?

 Call and ask to speak with the On-Duty Watch Commander.
 Tell them where the problem is and what time of day the violations seem to be occurring.
 Note the name of the person you spoke with and then please try and call that person back after the trailer has been on your street and advise them of its effectiveness.

 Simply speaking, a radar device sends out a radio signal which bounces off the approaching vehicle and returns to the device which determines the speed of the vehicle and displays it in miles per hour to the operator.
 The radar "guns" have built in calibrating devices to insure their accuracy.
 They are tested each day they are in use.

-If you have an interest in the collision, either as a vehicle owner, property owner, or driver, you may obtain a copy of the report at the Records Office of the Police Department, five working days after the date of the incident.
-A copy of the report is $2.00, though you may look at the report for free.
-Identification is required.
+If you have an interest in the collision, either as a vehicle owner, property owner, or driver, you may obtain a copy of the report at the Records Office of the Police Bureau, ten working days after the date of the incident.
+A copy of the report is 25 cents per page and exact change is required.
+Identification is necessary for us to confirm that you are a party to the incident.
 If you wish to know if the report is finished, you may call San Carlos Police Records at (650) 802-4277.

-Q. My neighborhood seems like a speed trap, with Police Officers working radar a lot.
+Q. My neighborhood seems like a speed trap, with Peace Officers working radar a lot.
 Don't they have more important calls to take care of ?

 In many cases, radar is only used on a street after an exhaustive engineering study has been made of the roadway.
 Such a study includes the measuring of vehicle speeds, the accident history of the roadway for the past 5 years, the state average of collisions for similar roadways, and the nature of the roadway and neighborhood itself.
 Calls and complaints from residents about apparent speeding also plays a large part on where radar is used.